SeldonIO/seldonio.github.com/config-build-and-deploy.md

 The output of the item similarity job is presently placed directly in the db so is not controlled in this way.

-So, to activate a matrix factorization client for client `test1` ensure this is added as appropriate e.g.,
+To activate a matrix factorization client for client `test1` ensure the client name is added e.g.,

  * `/config/mf => some_other_client1,test1,some_other_client2`

+The seldon server will look for the model location in:

+ * `/all_clients/test1/mf`